rrmartins/simple-rss/README.markdown

 The parser does not care about the correctness of the XML as it does not use an XML library to read the information.
 Thus it is flexible and allows for easy extending via:

-    SimpleRSS.feed_tags << :some_new_tag
+    RRSimpleRSS.feed_tags << :some_new_tag
-    SimpleRSS.item_tags << :"item+myrel" # this will extend SimpleRSS to be able to parse RSS items or ATOM entries that have a rel specified, common in many blogger feeds
+    RRSimpleRSS.item_tags << :"item+myrel" # this will extend RRSimpleRSS to be able to parse RSS items or ATOM entries that have a rel specified, common in many blogger feeds
-    SimpleRSS.item_tags << :"feedburner:origLink" # this will extend SimpleRSS to be able to parse RSS items or ATOM entries that have a specific pre-tag specified, common in many feedburner feeds
+    RRSimpleRSS.item_tags << :"feedburner:origLink" # this will extend RRSimpleRSS to be able to parse RSS items or ATOM entries that have a specific pre-tag specified, common in many feedburner feeds
-    SimpleRSS.item_tags << :"media:content#url" # this will grab the url attribute of the media:content tag
+    RRSimpleRSS.item_tags << :"media:content#url" # this will grab the url attribute of the media:content tag

 ## Authors